Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 For the purposes of this blog post I only wanted temperature data, which is something nearly all station types collect, so we are good to go!
 For those of you seeking other types weather data it is important that you carefully read the documentation provided by the JMA.

-To conclude, there's definitely a lot more steps compared to the `RIEM` package but on the other hand we are not limited to taking data only from weather stations at airports!
+To conclude, there's definitely a lot more steps compared to the `riem` package but on the other hand we are not limited to taking data only from weather stations at airports!

 Plotting Weather Data
 ---------------------